CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-the-MLAG-Service.md

 of traffic associated with and breadth of use of the protocol.
-It is also useful to compare the number of nodes running CLAG with the alarms present at the same time to determine if there is any correlation between the issues and the ability to establish an CLAG session.
+It is also useful to compare the number of nodes running CLAG with the alarms present at the same time to determine if there is any correlation between the issues and the ability to establish a CLAG session.

 To view these distributions, open the medium CLAG Service card.